 You can make temporary repairs to the roof using wooden boards.
 Simply fit them over the gap with a couple of nails and you have a short-term fix.
 However, you’ll eventually need to fit new felt.

 If you’re particularly worried about the condition of the felt you should also consider replacing it with a new sheet.
-You can find a guide to fitting felt in our waterproofing guide.

 Clean out your guttering

 If your shed or garden building has any guttering, make sure it is fully cleaned out before winter.
 In particular, get rid of any leaves stuck in there.

 Clogged guttering can prevent proper water drainage, which can lead to build-ups of water and, eventually, water ingress.
 Removing any debris will prevent water damage.
 It also helps to stop frost damage since there won’t be water build-ups that could freeze.

 Cleaning guttering is a simple task when it comes to garden buildings as they’re close to the ground and easily accessible.
 Get a pair of dirty gloves on and get right in there!
 It’s messy but worth it.